andreaskoch/PowerShell-Workshop/Introduction to Windows PowerShell.md

 ## PowerShell Version History ##
 - Designed from scratch in 2005
 - Version 1.0 was released in 2006 for Windows XP, Windows Server 2003 and Windows Vista.
 Only optional for Windows Server 2008.
-- Version 2.0 is the current version and was released in 2009 for Windows 7, Winder Server 2008 R2
+- Version 2.0 is the current version and was released in 2009 for Windows 7, Windows Server 2008 R2

 ----------